 Today i’m going to talk about how to lace a shoe.

-That might sound kind of strange because most of them are already laced when you get them.
-You might think the company laces them correctly when you get them but that is not always true.
+That might sound kind of strange because most shoes are already laced when you buy them.
+You might think the company laces them correctly when you get them but that’s not always true.

 I have a tricky way of lacing shoes that will make them fit perfectly, snug and make the shoe a better support mechanism when you need it.